 The Company valued the Hercules Warrant issued at the inception of the loan using the Black-Scholes option pricing model and recorded \$521,763 in 2013 as deferred financing fees.
-In calculating the value of the warrants, the Company assumed a volatility rate of 102%, risk free interest rate of 1.37%, an expected life of 5 years, a stock price of \$3.55 (closing price on date of the Hercules Warrant) and no expected forfeitures nor dividends.
-In the second quarter of 2014, the Company reassessed the classification of the warrants and concluded the original amount should be reclassified from deferred financing fees and equity.
+In calculating the value of the warrant, the Company assumed a volatility rate of 102%, risk free interest rate of 1.37%, an expected life of 5 years, a stock price of \$3.55 (closing price on date of the Hercules Warrant) and no expected forfeitures nor dividends.
+In the second quarter of 2014, the Company reassessed the classification of the warrant and concluded the original amount should be reclassified from deferred financing fees and equity as the warrant contains a provision which required the exercise price to be adjusted downward to a lower price at which time the Company would sell and issue shares in a financing for cash during the one-year anniversary of the date of issuance of the warrant.
 Therefore, other assets and additional paid in capital were both reduced by the \$521,763.
-The Company then valued the warrant for the initial 97,493 shares of the Company's common stock as of the inception of the loan and recorded \$260,928 as a debt discount to be amortized as interest expense using the effective interest method over the life of the loan and recognized a warrant liability for this amount.
-In connection with the closing of the second \$5 million tranche on June 9, 2014, the Company then valued the warrant for the additional 97,493 shares of the Company's common stock \$215,333 as a debt discount to be amortized as interest method over the life of the loan and recorded \$215,333 as a debt discount to be amortized as interest method over the life of the loan and recorded \$215,333 as a debt discount to be amortized as interest expense using the effective interest method over the liability for this amount.
-In calculating the value of the warrant for the additional shares of the Company's common stock which became available and exercisable as of the date and recorded \$215,333 as a debt discount to be amortized as interest expense using the effective interest method over the life of the loan and recorded \$215,333 as a debt discount to be amortized as interest expense using the effective interest method over the life of the loan and recorded \$215,333 as a debt discount to be amortized
+The Company then valued the warrant for the initial 97,493 shares of the common stock as of the inception of the loan and recorded \$260,928 as a debt discount to be amortized as interest expense using the effective interest method over the life of the loan and recognized a warrant liability for this amount.
+In connection with the closing of the second \$5 million tranche on June 9, 2014, the Company then valued the warrant for the additional 97,493 shares of the common stock which became available and exercisable as of the date and recorded \$215,333 as a debt discount to be amortized as interest expense using the effective interest method over the life of the loan and recognized a warrant liability for this amount.
+In calculating the value of the warrant for the additional shares of the common stock on June 10, 2014, the Company assumed a volatility rate of 104%, risk free interest rate of 1.69%, an expected remaining life of 4.5 years, a stock price of \$3.07 (closing price June 9, 2014) and no expected forfeitures nor dividends.
+The warrant liability